 Other factors that can contribute to feeling like you don’t want to have sex during breastfeeding

 - Too tired to have sex?
 Being tired, especially if your baby is not sleeping right through the night.

 - Sex is not always possible due to time restraints; Mom and Dad are busy all the time.

 - Sometimes birth can also cause a thinning of membranes in the vaginal area, which can be very uncomfortable during sex.

-- Moms don't feel sexy because of saggy skin and stretch marks, and most are conscious about some extra fat!
+- Mothers don't feel sexy because of saggy skin and stretch marks, and most are conscious about some extra fat!

 "Mom, give yourself a break.
 Stop worrying about getting your body into shape.
 It will happen.
-Just take it slow!"
+Take it slow!"

 Successful sex and breastfeeding tips